What is the best practice for handling undefined characters in PHP arrays?

 Related Questions

-- What are the best practices for handling character sequences like the alphabet in PHP to avoid getting stuck at a specific character?
+- What are the best practices for handling file selection and form submission in PHP scripts?